 Since then Liz has been a regular tutor at CAE, as well as at various private and community classes in Melbourne such as Downtown Theatre Co., Studio 56, Hawthorn Community Mental Health Clinic and Harold Holt Swim Centre.
 At the CAE Liz has developed courses specifically for older adults utilising other disciplines (such as yoga, tai-chi, Pilates) as well as bringing in ideas and knowledge from her dancing background.

-No experience required but also suitable for students wishing to refresh basic technique.
+No experience required is required to benefit from this course, however it is also suitable for students wishing to refresh basic technique.

 Please speak to your tutor prior to the first session if you have any health concerns or if you are pregnant.